-In true no-fault states, drivers must carry Personal Injury Protection (PIP) coverage.
+Personal Injury Protection (PIP) is a type of auto insurance coverage that financially protects the driver and any passengers in the event of an auto accident.
 This coverage pays for the medical costs sustained by the driver and passengers regardless of fault.
-States with a no-fault system require PIP coverage in addition to collision insurance.
-If you have been injured in a car accident in Washington, DC, call our DC car accident lawyers to learn what your legal options are.
+In true no-fault jurisdictions, such as Washington, DC, drivers are required to purchase PIP coverage in addition to collision insurance.
+If you have been injured in a car accident in Washington, DC, call the DC car accident lawyers at Regan Zambri Long to learn what your legal options are.

 Contact Us Today to Schedule